FMotalleb/Junction/readme.md

 create `.ssh` directory in the same directory as `DockerFile` and place generated keys in this directory then build the image

-> note: never publish image with your secret keys publicly
+> note 1: never publish image with your secret keys publicly

-> note: you may want to set environments in DockerFile itself its your choice
+> note 2: you may want to set environments in DockerFile itself its your choice

 ```bash
 docker build . -f Dockerfile -t junction